xiaoxhan1234/Xhani-Blog/src/content/posts/markdown-tutorial/index.md

 ---

-Following sections Fenced Code Blocks and Syntax Highlighting are extensions, you can use the other way to write the code block.
+Following sections Fenced 代码 Blocks and Syntax Highlighting are extensions, you can use the other way to write the code block.

-#### Fenced Code Blocks
+#### Fenced 代码 Blocks

 Just wrap your code in ` ``` ` (as shown below) and you won't need to indent it by four spaces.

-Code:
+代码:

     Here's an example: